2025–26 Scottish Challenge Cup

-The 2025–26 Scottish Challenge Cup, known as the KDM Evolution Trophy due to sponsorship reasons, is the 34th season of the competition.
-The total number of participating clubs is 40.
-The competition began on 12 August 2025 with the new league phase and the final will take place on either the weekend of 28/29 March or 4/5 April 2026.
+The 2025–26 Scottish Challenge Cup, known as the KDM Evolution Trophy due to sponsorship reasons, was the 34th season of the competition.
+The total number of participating clubs was 40.
+The competition began on 12 August 2025 with the new league phase and the final took place on 5 April 2026.

-Thirty teams from the Championship, League One and League Two compete, along with 10 B teams from the 12 clubs who compete in the Scottish Premiership.
+Thirty teams from the Championship, League One and League Two competed, along with 10 B teams from the 12 clubs who compete in the Scottish Premiership.